 Introduction

 Nowhere is this more evident than in marketing communications.
 For creatives working in this space, this is the most transformative era they have ever experienced.
-AI can generate creative, analyze data, simulate audiences, predict behavior, and even optimize campaigns autonomously.
+AI can write copy, design creative, simulate audiences, predict behavior, analyze data, and even optimize campaigns autonomously.
 And yet, for all its power, AI has a fundamental limitation: it cannot create the future from the past alone.
 It can only remix what it has been given:

-If organizations do not expand their research inputs, AI becomes a highly efficient mixtape, remixing the past rather than composing the future.
-This power has created a dangerous assumption: that using AI is research.
+If organizations do not expand their research design to achieve a triangulation of methodologies, AI alone becomes a highly efficient mixtape, remixing the past rather than composing the future.
+This power has created a dangerous assumption: that using AI is the only research required.

 Without these elements, AI doesn’t become intelligent, it becomes convincing.